muratk5n/thirdwave/en/2022/02/h2-compressed.md

 - Minimal technical barriers, no boil off

-- Their system avoids energy and capital-intensive processes, compression tech is simpler.
+- Avoids energy and capital-intensive processes, compression tech is simpler.

 Recently Provaris obtained world's first design approval for compressed hydrogen carrier from [American Bureau of Shipping].
 Their